 8. Bounce hours

 This great idea was pioneered by Liz Eliam of Link Coworking in Austin.
 On Fridays, members gather in a circle and toss around a beach ball.
 Whoever holds the ball has five minutes to bounce ideas off of the rest of the group.
+Not only is it a great way for your members to meet each other, it can also spark some new coworking collabs!
 Read more on the Grasshopper blog.

 9. Food truck extravaganzas

 Another great one from the Grasshopper blog.
-If food trucks have taken over your city, organize a weekly lunch trip to explore the newest craze.
+If food trucks have taken over your city or they have a certain day that they’ll be near your coworking spot, organize a weekly lunch trip to explore the newest craze.

 10. Brown bag lunches